 ISO 27001 Clause 4.1 Understanding The Organisation And Its Context

-ISO 27001 Clause 4.1 Understanding the organisation and its context is a governance control that requires defining internal and external issues affecting security.
+ISO 27001 Clause 4.1 Understanding The Organisation And Its Context is a governance control that requires defining internal and external issues affecting security.
 It ensures your security strategy aligns with business goals.
 This analysis forms the foundation for your entire ISMS, specifically informing your risk management and scope.

-ISO 27002 Control Guidance
+Control Guidance

 From a physical perspective, the organisation must consider geographic and environmental factors.
 I look for mentions of local infrastructure stability, utility reliability, and physical site locations.
 If you operate in high-risk zones, your context must reflect these external threats clearly.